德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Christopher Brett Danely - MD & Analyst

 • Rafael, just another question on the balance sheet and cash.
-So you guys have seen the share count kind of flatten out here for the last 4 or 5 quarters, and then you're building cash and increasing your debt.
+So you guys have seen the share count kind of flatten out here for the last four or five quarters, and then you're building cash and increasing your debt.
 I guess what's changed?
 Traditionally, you've sort of taken the share count down slowly but steadily.
 Any sort of changes in the long-term thinking there on cash, usage of cash, et cetera?

 • Rafael R. Lizardi - CFO and Senior VP of Finance & Operations